 The Log Lodge (building on far right) was built in 1997 and is the main centre for all activities.
 It is 4km from the road and with its wood stove, 12v lighting and oil lamps, it is a cozy centre from which to explore the trail system.
 Groups renting the cabins may also use the Lodge for evening activities or special functions.
-The Lodge is equipped with audio-visual equipment for both movie & powerpoint presentations.
-New for the 2007 season was the “Tanzhaus”, a great hit with guests, it is a multipurpose social centre used for ceilidh’s & set up as a games room.
+The “Tanzhaus” is equipped to show movies and powerpoint presentations and was built in 2007.
+It has been a great hit with guests with its multifunctional purpose.

 For the 2017 season we have the all new “Uberhaus“, which is a post & beam Timberframe structure by Chris Bird of Lockport.

 It can house a couple in luxury or will sleep up to 8 people in bunks on two floors.